DEVITY-IOT/devity-iot.github.io/website/docs/tutorial/AWS/KEYNOA.md

 ## Create Template
 :::info
-If you have not uploaded your voucher yet and therefore the list of all devices is empty, then [upload the voucher](/tutorial/Prerequsites#upload-voucher).
+If you have not uploaded your voucher yet and therefore the list of all devices is empty, then [upload the voucher](/tutorial/Prerequsites#upload-voucher) now.
 :::
 :::caution
-If there are already MQTT templates, make sure they do not match your device.
-If you are unsure how to do this, you can also remove them:
-You can delete a template by clicking the burger menu in the right of the template's row and select ("Delete").
+If MQTT templates already exist, please delete them by clicking on the burger menu in column "Action" and selecting "Delete".
 :::
-1. In the KEYNOA UI create the MQTT Template.
+1. Create the MQTT Template in KEYNOA.
 ![KEYNOA](/img/KEYNOA/Dashboard.png)

 2. Select your Data Hub.
 Click on "Next".
 ![KEYNOA](/img/KEYNOA/AWS/MQTT-template-1.png)

-3. Fill in the device details.
-Click on "Next".
+3. Use the same device details as shown below and click on "Next".

-- Device Property: `Device Model`
+- Choose Device Property: `Device Model`
-- your-device-model-number: `sy-epc-rpi30`
+- Type in the following Device Model for your Janz Tec Eval Kit Device: `sy-epc-rpi30`

 These properties will be matched against the information which the device provides about itself during the onboarding process.
 If it matches the template, the template will be used to configure the device.